nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

 make html
 ```

-Voila you have a base template for a sphinx site.
+Voila!
+You have a base template for a sphinx site.